Nandaka/PixivUtil2/readme.txt

 deleteugoira    ==> set to True to delete original ugoira after conversion. createwebm      ==> set to True to create webm file (video format). createwebp      ==> set to True to create webp file (image format).

+[Filename]
+filenameformat  ==> The format for the filename, reserved/illegal character
+                   will be replaced with underscore '_', repeated space will be trimmed to single space.
+                   The filename (+full path) will be trimmed to the first 250 character (Windows limitation).
+                   Refer to Filename Format Syntax for available format. filenamemangaformat ==> Similar like filename format, but for manga pages. filenameinfoformat  ==> Similar like filename format, but for info dumps. avatarNameFormat    ==> Similar like filename format, but for avatar image.
+                        Not all format available.
+tagsseparator   ==> Separator for each tag in filename, put %space% for space. createmangadir  ==> Create a directory if the imageMode is manga.
+The directory
+                   is created by splitting the image_id by '_pxx' pattern.
+                   This setting is depended on %urlFilename% format. usetagsasdir    ==> Append the query tags in tagslist.txt to the root directory as save folder. urlDumpFilename ==> Define the dump filename, use python strftime() format.
+                   Default value is 'url_list_%Y%m%d'

 ===============================================================================
 = Filename Format Syntax                                                      =